Onboarding / Getting Started

 Canonical assetId vs Solana mint

 Many endpoints are asset-scoped but accept an optional mint= query param to target a specific token variant.
 If you provide mint, it must be a variant of that asset (otherwise you’ll get a BadRequestError).
+When you call an asset detail route with a known mint ref like solana-<mint>, that mint is used as the default variant for include computations.
+For mapped public equities, detail include=ohlcv uses canonical stock-market candles unless you pass mint explicitly.

 Singleton assets (solana-<mint>)

-If an on-chain token doesn’t map to a known canonical asset, the API represents it as a deterministic “singleton” canonical asset:
+If an on-chain token doesn’t map to a known canonical asset, the API represents it as a deterministic “singleton” asset:

 - Singleton